We’re not superstar athletes. We’re cancer beaters.

-A campaign to tell people they don’t have to be an athlete to join Cancer Research UK’s Race for Life.
+Cancer Research UK needed a campaign to tell people they don’t have to be an athlete to join the Race for Life.

-Our idea was to show you don’t have to be athletic, rich or famous to do something extraordinary.
+Our idea was to show you don’t have to be athletic, rich or famous to do something extraordinary and help beat cancer.

-Anyone can help beat cancer.
-And this is far more important than winning a gold medal.
+And it’s far more important than winning a gold medal.

 TV & ONLINE FILMS

 Spoofing the lives of superstar athletes and how they’re usually depicted in a hyper-real style in ads.